temqest/UNITE-BACKEND/backend-docs/STAKEHOLDER_CREATION_FLOW.md

 - Only roles with `authority < creatorAuthority AND authority < 60 (COORDINATOR)` can be assigned
 - Coordinators cannot create coordinator-level or higher roles
 - System admins can create any stakeholder-level role
+- **No hard-coded roles**: All roles are dynamically loaded based on creator's authority

 **Implementation:**
 ```javascript